JustinPatenaude/balticathletics/products/track-field.md

     * INCLUDES TFG13 fiberglass competition quality CROSSBAR
     * no freight if picked up or delivered in Winnipeg area

-- title: Traditions 209 Starting Pistol
-  image: "/Traditions 209 starting pistol.jpg"
-  price: 245
-  description: |
-    uses 209 primers (100/box $12)
-    - includes carrying case and cleaning brush shown.
-    * Please note: Pistols and blanks cannot be shipped.
-Delivery or pick up will need to be arranged.
-- title: Traditions 209 Starting Pistol Blanks
-  image: "/209 primer blanks.jpg"
-  price: 12
-  description: |-
-    - 100 blanks per box
-    - To be used with Traditions 209 starting pistol
-    - * Please note: Pistols and blanks cannot be shipped.
-Delivery or pick up will need to be arranged.
-- title: 22 Caliber 6mm Acorn Starting Blanks
-  image: "/22 Cal blanks.jpg"
-  price: 30
-  description: |-
-    - 100 blanks per container
-    - * Please note: Pistols and blanks cannot be shipped.
-Delivery or pick up will need to be arranged.
 - title: Professional High Jump Standards (HJSP)
   image: "/HJSP.JPG"
   price: 995